gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release facilitates adding source sets (`LanguageSourceSet`) to arbitrary locations in the model space through the use of the `language-base` plugin and `FunctionalSourceSet`.
 A `FunctionalSourceSet` can be attached to any `@Managed` type as a property, or used for the elements of a `ModelSet` or `ModelMap`, or as a top level element.

-Using `FunctionalSourceSet` allows build and plugin authors to strongly model things that use collections of source as `LanguageSourceSet`s.
+Using `FunctionalSourceSet` allows build and plugin authors to strongly model things that use collections of sources as `LanguageSourceSet`s.
 This kind of strongly typed modelling also allows build and plugin authors to access `LanguageSourceSet`s in a controlled and consistent way using rules.

-Adding a top level FunctionalSourceSet is a simple as:
+Adding a top level `FunctionalSourceSet` is as simple as:

     model {